-Hague court to rule in $50 billion Yukos arbitration case
+Court reinstates order for Russia to pay $50 bln over Yukos

-THE HAGUE, Netherlands (AP) — A Dutch appeals court is ruling Tuesday on whether to reinstate an international arbitration panel’s order for Russia to pay $50 billion in compensation to shareholders of former Russian oil giant Yukos.
+THE HAGUE, Netherlands (AP) — In a major legal defeat for the Russian government, a Dutch appeals court on Tuesday reinstated an international arbitration panel’s order that it should pay $50 billion compensation to shareholders in former oil company Yukos.

-The Hague District Court in 2016 quashed the 2014 compensation order by an international arbitration panel based in the Dutch city, saying the panel did not have jurisdiction because the case was based on an energy treaty that Russia had signed but not ratified.
+The ruling overturned a 2016 decision by The Hague District Court that quashed the compensation order on the grounds that the arbitration panel did not have jurisdiction because the case was based on an energy treaty that Russia had signed but not ratified.

+The Hague Court of Appeal ruled that the 2016 decision “was not correct.
+That means that the arbitration order is in force again.”

+“This is a victory for the rule of law.
+The independent courts of a democracy have shown their integrity and served justice.
+A brutal kleptocracy has been held to account,” Tim Osborne, the chief executive of GML, a company made up of Yukos shareholders, said in a statement.

 The arbitration panel had ruled that Moscow seized control of Yukos in 2003 by hammering the company with massive tax claims.
 The move was seen as an attempt to silence Yukos CEO Mikhail Khodorkovsky, a vocal critic of President Vladimir Putin.